-InTEM emission estimates for the UK for HFC-125 for the period 1999 onwards are shown in Figure A 6.11.
+InTEM emission estimates for the UK for HFC-125 for the period 1999 onwards are shown in Figure A 6.12.
 Both the InTEM and UK GHGI estimates suggest that the emissions of HFC-125 from the UK have increased significantly from the 1990s.
-The InTEM estimates are consistently lower than those from the GHGI (by \sim 30%) and the uncertainties do not overlap.
-The introduction of the TAC data shows consistency with the MHD-only estimates.
+The InTEM estimates are consistently lower than those from the GHGI (by ~50%) and the uncertainties do not overlap.
+The introduction of the TAC data in the InTEM estimates shows consistency with the MHD-only estimates.